z4kn4fein/trybot/README.md

 ## Timeout

-Ensures that the caller won't have to wait indefinitely for an operation to finish, by setting a maximum time range within the given operation should be executed.
+Ensures that the caller won't have to wait indefinitely for an operation to finish by setting a maximum time range within the given operation should be executed.

 ### Configuration